Clean and GREEN H2 |

 Hydrogen and the Clean Energy Transition |

-Hydrogen is one of the most promising future energy technologies to fill the rising global demand for clean low carbon and emission-free energy sources.
-The recent global societal shift towards eco-consciousness, and the global imperative for climate action, have significantly altered energy consumption patterns.
+Hydrogen is one of the most promising emerging energy technologies to fill the rising global demand for clean low carbon and emission-free energy sources.
+The recent global societal shift towards environmental sustainability, and the global imperative for climate action, have significantly altered energy consumption patterns.

-Clean and renewable energy (RE) companies are booming.
+Clean and renewable energy companies are booming.
 Solar companies experienced their highest production and distribution rates in 2020, enhancing the national use of renewable power.
-In addition to solar, other renewable energies and emerging clean energy technologies are also having breakthrough years.
-President Biden has established ambitious sustainability standards in the U.S. - such as a 50-52% greenhouse gas emissions (GHGs) reduction by 2030, 80% low carbon energy on national grids by 2030, a carbon-neutral electricity grid by 2035, and net zero by 2050.
+In addition to solar, other renewable energies and emerging next-generation clean energy technologies are also having breakthrough years.
+President Biden has influenced alternative energy sourcing by establishing ambitious sustainability standards in the U.S. - such as net zero by 2050, and a carbon-neutral electricity grid by 2035.
+Biden's Build Back Better plan also seeks to reduce greenhouse gases (GHGs) by 50-52% by 2030 (from 2005 levels).

-Biden generated the Build Back Better Plan, which aims to invest in American society and the American clean energy sector.
+Biden generated the Build Back Better plan, seeking to invest in American society and the American clean energy sector.
 The program allocates trillions of funding dollars for United States' infrastructure (as well as other programs that benefit society), including funding for the clean energy industry, promoting technological advancements and system alterations.

 Nearly 80% of America's energy production and consumption (with the transportation sector included) is derived from fossil fuels.
 These finite natural resources (coal, oil, and gas) create atmospheric pollution during combustion (GHGs and other pollution).
-GHGs alter Earth's natural temperature control process, degrading the global ecosystem.
-On the other hand, hydrogen represents clean energy; as hydrogen itself doesn't contribute to atmospheric pollution.
+GHGs alter the planet's natural temperature control process, degrading the global ecosystem.
+On the other hand, hydrogen represents clean energy; as hydrogen, itself, doesn't release carbon or contribute to atmospheric pollution.

 The Earth absorbs sunlight, generating heat and warming the surface.
 The planet is capable of reabsorbing a finite amount of additional solar radiation or emitting it back to space.
 When GHGs invade the environment from the combustion of fossil fuels, they alter the atmosphere's natural composition and change the process.
 GHGs have a higher sunlight-to-heat conversion rate and trap energy rather than sending it to space.